jboetticher/mrl-mono/README.md

 - The code related to creating payloads from a Wormhole chain to a Parachain is within `MoonbeamRoutedLiquidityPayloads.ts`.
 - The code related to Polkadot wallets is within `PolkadotConnector.tsx`.
+- The code related to reading events on destination parachains is within `MonitorParachain.ts`

 ## TODO